obaocr/P8_TripPricerApi/README.md

-P8 GpsApi
+P8 TipPricer
-GpsApi is a Spring Boot application which expose web services for the Tourguide application Service : Get Attraction & User location
+TipPricer is a Spring Boot application which expose web services for the Tourguide application Service : GetPrice

-The services are exposed by port 8046
+The services are exposed by port 8048

-Endpoints : "/gpsattractions" "/gpsuserlocation"
+Endpoints : "/triprice"

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.